GHDDI-AILab/Targeting2019-nCoV/docs/research_progress.md

 ---

-## Dimensions.ai  Search
+## Dimensions.ai search query

-* [dimensions.ai](https://dimensions.ai) currently provides a list of research articles and clinical trials updated daily regarding COVID-19 and coronavirus with [this search query]([**https://covid-19.dimensions.ai/**](https://covid-19.dimensions.ai/)).
+ * [dimensions.ai](https://dimensions.ai) currently provides a list of research articles and clinical trials updated daily regarding COVID-19 and coronavirus with [this search query](https://covid-19.dimensions.ai/).
 We will continue to provide top review articles regarding coronavirus.

 ---